 You can easily flake the fish to look like chunk light tuna.
 I think what scares people so much about “fish in a tin” is the thought of bones.
-The bones of sardines are so soft and mashable – they are not like the fish bones you fear.
+But the bones are so soft and mashable – they are not like the fish bones you fear.

 Don’t be scared – just watch this video for a live demo of how to make a sardine salad:

-The fish themselves are safe to eat, but the concern is the way they are caught, which leads to overfishing and putting the population at risk, so you have an environmental decision to make.
+The fish themselves are safe to eat (aka low in mercury), but the concern is the way they are caught, which leads to overfishing and putting the population at risk, so you have an environmental decision to make.

+The brand Bar Harbor from Maine is also great!
+I love the sweet – savory combo of smoked + maple syrup.
 The maple flavor is subtle (think slightly sweet & smoky bbq sauce) and the fish is flakier and less fishy than other brands I’ve tried.

 I like to chop in all kinds of veggies – carrots, celery, peppers – plus add some binders in the form of mustard, mayo, Greek yogurt and then spice things up with salt, pepper, curry powder, smoked paprika, dill, lemon juice, capers and more.

-- Drain your sardines and mash them with a fork until you reach a uniform consistency.
+Drain your sardines and mash them with a fork until you reach a uniform consistency.

-- Add a quarter cup to half cup of chopped veggies
+Add a quarter cup to half cup of chopped veggies

-- Add 1 tablespoon mayo or Greek yogurt
+Mix in 1-2 teaspoons Dijon mustard and add 1 tablespoon mayo or Greek yogurt

-- Add 1-2 teaspoons of seasonings to taste
+Sprinkle 1-2 teaspoons of seasonings to taste

-- Serve over greens, with chips, on a sandwich, with crackers, or simply eat with a fork.
+Serve over greens, with chips, on a sandwich, with crackers, or simply eat with a fork.